rafihaque7/Dnearth/README.md

+# Day Night Earth GUI Java Application

 Preview Image: https://github.com/rafihaque7/Dnearth/blob/master/Dnearth%20demo.png

-What does the program do?
+**What does the program do?**
-Show 2d day and night earth.
+> Show 2d day and night earth.
 The curve moves as time progresses and can be inputted a specific time

 How do I compile and run the program?
 Type "javac *.java" to compile the program
 Type "java Dnearth" to run the program

-All the Files
+**All the Files
 - Dnearth.java			Main function and GUI stuff
 - Peach.java			The map and the curve is drawn
 - Curve.java			The calculation for the curve